maklas/JsonScheme/README.md

 # Path selection
 If you want to collect data from specific fields, you can do that with this utility as well!

+Say you want to extract all the phone numbers from json-database.
+You can do that right away without need to code a lot of boilerplate Json code.
+And completely null-check free.
+Just use pathing!

 ### Examples:
 >These examples are applied to the same json from the first chapter for simplicity)